r0adkll/kotlin/README.md

 ⚠️ Stop saying "you forgot to …" in code review in Kotlin
 </p>

+# Fork
+This is a fork of the danger/kotlin library to make customizations and improvements to my own design.

 # Project status
 The project is now on a stable version.
 Is possible to generate a working `danger-kotlin` instance from the code that is currently on this repo, or use it via GitHub actions or `brew`.